dbtek/dbyll/_posts/2019-04-18-Spring-Boot-Kafka.md

 doesn't get any acknowledge about message arriving to brokers.
 If it is set to 1 then producer will get an acknowledge when message arrive to leader broker.
 If it is set it as "all", then producer will get an acknowledge when all brokers got the same message.

-###### LINGER_MS_CONFIG
+###### ProducerConfig.LINGER_MS_CONFIG
 This parameter controls the amount of time wait for additional messages before sending the current batch.
 Producer sends a batch of messages either when the current batch is full or when the linger.ms limit is reached.
 So if this parameter set it as higher value it will increase the latency but at the same time it will increase the throughput because we are sending more messages in a batch.

 ###### ProducerConfig.BUFFER_MEMORY_CONFIG
-This parameter controls the total memory the producer will use.
+This parameter controls the total memory of the producer use.

 ####Consumer Properties

 ##### ConsumerConfig.BOOTSTRAP_SERVERS_CONFIG
 It is the address of the broker.
-In a kafka cluster this field has more than one value which are seperated via comma.
+In a kafka cluster this field has more than one value which are separated via comma.

 ##### ConsumerConfig.KEY_DESERIALIZER_CLASS_CONFIG
-Kafka hold the data as byte array so when reading the message key from Kafka we need to deserialize it to an object.
+Kafka hold the data as byte array so when reading the message key from Kafka, it is needed to deserialize to an object.
 This property set which class should be used for that conversion, it is also dependent how is it serialized in producer KEY_SERIALIZER_CLASS_CONFIG.

 ##### ConsumerConfig.VALUE_DESERIALIZER_CLASS_CONFIG